voioo/iac-pulumi-seminar/pages/section-3.md

 Questions to ask:
 - "Where could errors occur?"
 - "How would rollback work?"
-- "What happens if network fails?"
+- "What happens if remote call fails?"

-Demo preparation:
-- Show verbose logging
-- Demonstrate error handling
-- Show operation progress
 -->
 ---